 The law begins with the statement that recourse to ART is allowed only in order to assist the solution of reproductive problems arising as a result of human sterility or infertility, so as to guarantee the rights of all the involved subjects, including the conceptus (art 1).
 After this initial statement, the law lists a long series of prohibitions.
 In particular, recourse to assistance from a third party is expressly forbidden.
 The law confirms that couples who carry genetic diseases with risk of transmission, may not access ART.
 In any case such couples would not be able to seek such help because the law makes it mandatory to implant all embryos at the same time without preimplantation genetic diagnosis (PGD).
-43
+46

-In the age of screenings and databases a Law, in the rising neoliberal Italian system, one year later from the reform of labour through the Biagi Law, in facts discourages the access to ART and determines the destiny of couples as "infertile".
-Whenever a couple need a preimplantation test because the parents are carrying genetic diseases, the Law states that ART is not permitted for them.
-The Law has been named "religious"and accused of being the product of a catholic mentality, anachronistic and not civilized.44 It's true that a sort of morality promoted by the Vatican is visible in this Law.
-It's also true that the same government of the Biagi Law, of the appeals for natality, approving also some laws, like the "baby bonus", 45 and close to the neoliberal spirit of the time, made clear that there's not clarity about which pregnancies they want to promote, and which to discourage.
+In the age of screenings and databases, during the rising of Italian neoliberal system, one year later from the reform of labour through the Biagi Law, Law 40 in facts discourages access to ART and determines the destiny of couples as "infertile".
+Whenever a couple needs a preimplantation test because parents are carrying genetic diseases, the Law states that ART is not permitted for them.
+The Law has been named "religious"and accused of being the product of a catholic mentality, anachronistic and not civilized.47 It's true that a sort of morality promoted by the Vatican is visible in this Law, but it's also true that the same government which approved Biagi Law, promoting appeals and laws to increase natality, like the "baby bonus", 48 and defined as close to the neoliberal spirit of the time, made clear that there is no clarity about which pregnancies they want to promote, and which to discourage.